Particular/docs.particular.net/Content/NServiceBus/type-was-not-registered-in-the-serializer.md

 ---
-title: Type Was Not Registered in the Serializer
+title: Type Not Registered in the Serializer
-summary: May happen after you upgrade your app code, usually due to locked files.
+summary: Type may not be registered.
+This may happen after you upgrade your app code.
+Is usually due to locked files.
 originalUrl: http://www.particular.net/articles/type-was-not-registered-in-the-serializer
 tags: []
 ---